Play Week Chamber Music

-Princeton Chamber Music Play Week provides adult musicians the opportunity to expand their musical horizons through a week of concentrated ensemble playing and outstanding coaching from our faculty.
+Play Week Chamber Music provides adult musicians the opportunity to expand their musical horizons through a week of concentrated ensemble playing and outstanding coaching from our faculty.

 The heart of our program is the schedule of twice-daily ensemble sessions, which are each coached for half of their duration.

-Late afternoons and evenings offer time for practice, “pick-up” groups, the readings of string literature in larger ensembles, special sessions offered by the faculty such as an open rehearsal, and relaxed socializing.
+Late afternoons and evenings offer time for practice, “pick-up” groups, and relaxation.
+We also offer optional readings of string literature in larger ensembles and special afternoon sessions on technique or open rehearsals of the faculty.

 Play Week boasts a first-class faculty of consummate chamber players.
 Collectively, they have studied with great masters, played with celebrated ensembles on several continents, and won many prizes and accolades.

 As teachers, they are dedicated to sharing their knowledge and insights in a constructive and supportive manner to help you to achieve your musical goals.
 You will hear them collaborate in the faculty concert during the latter part of the week, and if you wish, you may arrange a private lesson or two for an additional fee.